Surrey Inclusion and Additional Needs Partnership Strategy (2023 to 2026)

 What works well

-• A unique record for a child or young person to allow for a holistic overview of the child's journey and the ATOM function to provide a 'helicopter' view of the child alongside family and key agency relationships
+• A unique record for a child or young person to allow for a holistic overview of the child's journey and the Atom function to provide a 'helicopter' view of the child alongside family and key agency relationships

 • Automatic feed from mainstream schools daily informing on attendance